 EcoWomen provides an educational forum for women that empowers women to become leaders in the environmental community and the world.

-In 2003, a group of Washington, D.C.-area women recognized a need in their community.
+EcoWomen was founded in 2004 after a group of Washington, D.C.-area women recognized a need in their community.
 Having attended many conferences, the women found the most fulfilling time spent between work sessions—time spent building both personal and professional relationships.
 Often, these deeper, meaningful relationships lead to successful professional relationships.

 The group also recognized that women play key roles in the environmental movement.
 Yet, given the lack of attention paid to the environmental movement in traditional high school and college curricula, many women are unaware of the pioneers of the movement.